What is a Fan Limit Switch?

 A clogged up furnace filter will block airflow into a furnace and raise the temperature inside it.
-If the temperature inside the unit becomes to high the High limit switch will turn the gas off to the unit.
+If the temperature inside the unit becomes too high the High limit switch will turn the gas off to the unit.
 Be sure the filter is good.

 The next thing to check is if the blower motor is working or not.
 If the blower motor is not working and no air is being blown through the unit it will overheat and the high limit switch will turn the gas off.

 One way to check this is to go to the thermostat and turn the FAN setting from AUTO to ON.
 If the blower motor blows air out the vents when manually set to ON then you know that the blower motor itself is good and something else such as the limit switch is causing the problem.
-If the blower motor doesn’t turn on than that doesn’t mean the motor is bad, other components can cause a blower motor to stop working.
+If the blower motor doesn’t turn on then that doesn’t mean the motor is bad, other components can cause a blower motor to stop working.

 Keep in mind other things can also cause this problem; we are simply trying to eliminate the blower motor and filter as possible problems, as these are the most common.

 - Solid State

-There are different types of limit switches the first is the electro-mechanical switches that have a circular dial with a mechanical low set point and high set point that can be adjusted.
-With these types of switches one side will have 120 volts for the fan and the other side will have 24 volts for the gas valve.
+There are different types of limit switches the first is the electro-mechanical switches that have a circular dial with a mechanical low set-point and high set-point that can be adjusted.
+With these types of switches, one side will have 120 volts for the fan and the other side will have 24 volts for the gas valve.
 To test it a multi-meter will have to be used to see if there is continuity when it reaches the preset temperatures on the low and high sides.